 Philosophy

-The Stewardship Funds have a proud heritage as the UK's first ethical fund range, while also incorporating environmental, social and governance (ESG) considerations.
-The aims of the Stewardship Funds have remained broadly consistent since the beginning:
+The Sustainable Stewardship Funds have a proud heritage as one of the UK's first ethical fund ranges, while also incorporating environmental, social and governance (ESG) considerations.
+The aims of the Sustainable Stewardship Funds have remained broadly consistent since the beginning:

 1. To exclude companies that do not meet the ethical standards of the funds or harm society or the environment